darwincastro/dar-fi.com/src/content/blog/vlan-bridging-in-me/index.md

 (Cisco Controller) >config ap ethernet 0 mode trunk add <ap name> <vlan ID> >>>>> Up to 16 VLANs <<<<<<
 ```

-> Note:
+---

+**Note**:
-> in the RAP side you don’t need to change the interface mode or add any VLAN there, the RAP will work with the MAP settings.
+in the RAP side you don’t need to change the interface mode or add any VLAN there, the RAP will work with the MAP settings.

+---

 **Let’s see how this work!!!**